ZeroDotCMD/SimpleAddon/README.md

+# SimpleAddon for SimpleAF
+SimpleAddon adds a few extra helpful options for SimpleAF.
+Included addons are listed bellow

+Auto Save Z Offset - Automatically saves gcode_z_offset into a variables files each time a change is made and auto loads z_offset on startup.

+Probe calibration - Dialog window for easier probe setup

+Quick Start - Automate basic printer calibration

-Install quick start macros
+# Install
-SSH into your printer and run this command to install Eddy calibration, Quick Start and Auto Save Z Offset to your install.
+SSH into your printer and run the command that matches your probe.

+# SimpleAddon for BTT Eddy

 ```
 mkdir -p /usr/data/printer_data/config/simpleaddon